State Funding for AP

 All students—including those from low-income families—deserve the opportunity to participate in AP.

 State funding plays a critical role in expanding AP opportunities for students.
-In 2024, a total of 34 states and the District of Columbia recognized the importance of providing AP access to students by giving them the financial support they needed, including:
+In 2025, a total of 35 states and the District of Columbia supported AP access by providing financial assistance for low-income students to take AP Exams.

-In states that provided funding, students received on average a $48 per-exam state subsidy in 2024—up by $3 over 2023.
-Alongside the $36 AP Fee Reduction, the average remaining fee charged to students was $5 per exam.
+In states that provided funding, students received on average a $46 per-exam state subsidy in 2025.
+Alongside the $37 AP Fee Reduction, the average remaining fee charged to students was $7 per exam.